Public engagement training

 VoYS Standing up for Science media workshop

-A free workshop that combines discussion about science-related controversies in media reporting with practical guidance and tips on how to deal with the media.
-23 February 2018, The Black Box, Belfast.
+A free workshop aimed at early career researchers (PhD students, post-doctoral fellows or equivalents) that combines discussion about science-related controversies in media reporting with practical guidance and tips on how to deal with the media.
+13 April 2018, University of Manchester.
 Find out more

 SMC Introduction to the News Media

-A free, half day session for fertility and reproductive health experts, that offers a beginner’s guide to the media, giving an insight into the way the news media works.
-7 March 2018, Royal College of Obstetricians and Gynaecologists, London.
+A free, half day session for scientists, that offers a beginner’s guide to the media, giving an insight into what makes a story and what drives the news agenda.
+Attendees will also hear from press officers and scientists who have worked with the media and lived to tell the tale.
+12 June 2018, 1-5pm, University of Bristol.
 Find out more

 Media Fellowship programme